MadeOfBees/ReactJack/README.md

 ## Report an issue:

-Yell loudly discribing your your bug and how to replicate the issue.
+Contact me at imMadeOfBees@gmail.com explaining the issue and how to replicate it.

 ## Support me: